 "Officer" includes all members of staff directly employed by Torbay Council, agency workers or persons seconded to the Council, the Council's arms length companies and all contractors and employees of contractors delivering services on behalf of the Council;

-"Senior officer" means the Chief Executive, Directors, Divisional Directors and Heads of Service; and
+"Senior officer" means the Chief Executive, Directors, Assistant Directors and Executive Heads; and

 "Statutory Officers" means the Head of Paid Service, the Monitoring Officer and the Chief Finance Officer.

 3. Guiding Principles